jithab/test4/_posts/abi/2024-02-12-No-Thank-You.md

 Her sister saw her eating a biscuit.
 She disproved it, and they both had some conversation outside my room.

 “No, Thank you,” the toddler came near me and said with a huge smile.
 I just smiled back.
 She became happy and went out near her sister.
-She quickly came back.

-“No, Thank you,” she said and smiled again.
+“No, Thank you,”  she quickly came back and said.

 “Okay.
 Okay,” I smiled and nodded.